MultiQC/MultiQC/docs/custom_content.md

 with this `parent_id`.
 So it's a good idea to specify this in every file.
 `parent_description` and `extra` is taken from the first file where it is set.

+> `parent_id` only works within Custom Content.
+> It is not currently possible to add custom content output into a report section
+> from a core MultiQC module.

 ## Order of sections

 If you have multiple different Custom Content sections, their order will be random